 An excellent relaxation technique

-Cats in the wild used to spend their wake time in hunting and exploring things.
+Cats in the wild used to spend their wake time in hunting and exploring.
 This typical behaviour has been retained even today.
 Since cats get exhausted throughout the day after the end less hunting, exploration and play, they need a lot of sleep.
 This high need for sleep makes them sleep for at least 12 to 16 hours a day.

 If you love your cat sleeping in your arms, you can follow a few simple tips –